MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 1. Select **Add** to add the connection.

 You should see a connection to your cluster with all of the databases associated with that cluster listed underneath it.
+For example, the help cluster should look as follows.

 :::image type="content" source="media/web-ui-query/help-cluster-web-ui.png" alt-text="Screenshot of the help cluster and databases." lightbox="media/web-ui-query/help-cluster-web-ui.png":::